 Ronny F. Wade, Box 3636 Springfield, Mo.
 65804, Apr.
 19-Since last reporting we have assisted brethren in Harrodsburg, Ind., in a series of gospel meetings.
 Our stay with Bro. and Sister Verle Seeley was very enjoyable.
 This is a fine congregation, and they have been holding the light for nearly one hundred years.
-Our next meeting was with the Covina, Calif. congregation where Bro, Don McCord lives and labors.
+Our next meeting was with the Covina, Calif. congregation where Bro.
+Don McCord lives and labors.
 Large crowds were in attendance every night with only standing room available the last night.
-One was baptized and two made confesssions.
+One was baptized and two made confessions.
 We enjoyed the presence of several preachers among them Jerry Harris, Jim Hickey, John Modgling, Wayne Fussell, Ronny Alexander, Chester King, and Don McCord.
 It was also a pleasure to have Bro.
 Carl Nichols in attendance several nights, an influence for good in the church for many years.
 Presently we are in a good meeting here at home with Bro.
 Edwin Morris.
 The Lord willing our next meetings are at Dallas, Texas (Boulder Dr.) and Fairview near Marion, La. in June.
 The Lord bless all everywhere.

 Jim A. Canfield, Rt.
-1, Box 87-A, Marion, La., April 6-Mr. 2-5, I was with the faithful church near Brookhaven, Miss.; they are yet contending for the Lord's way (Eph.
+1, Box 87-A, Marion, La., April 16-Mr. 2-5, I was with the faithful church near Brookhaven, Miss.; they are yet contending for the Lord's way (Eph.
 3:2-10; 1 Cor.
 4:6; 2 Tim.
 3:15-17).
-I enjoyed the obert Adams home; Robert's mother ,Sister Mary Jane Adams, is an old soldier of the cross.
+I enjoyed the Robert Adams home; Robert's mother, Sister Mary Jane Adams, is an old soldier of the cross.
 Due to the race trouble in Memphis, Tenn., I did not go to St. Louis as planned; I had planned going by way of Memphis.
 Last Lord's, Day, April 14, we had good service with Bro.
 Adams and family from Miss., and the faithful church in Farmerville, La.
 Brethren Adams, Gatson and this writer spoke, letting the Bible speak for our faith and practice.
 The church at Farmerville continues to grow in the Lord.
 According to Bro.
-Joe Ribers, too, the days.
+Joe Ribers, too, the church at Memphis continues to grow.
+Let us all keep Christ's words in our minds-Matt.
+23:1-33; 24:13-14.
+May God's blessings continue with us in these troubled days.

 Rodney R. Ross, 2015 E. Abram, Apt.
-119, Arlingon, Tex.
+119, Arlington, Tex.
 76010, April 25-We moved from Duncan, Okla. to Arlington at the end of Jan.
 We plan to work with the congregation here for an extended period of time.
 The work is going very well.
 Thus far there has been one restored to duty.
 We are having some film studies and hope these will be fruitful.
 On Fri. nights we are surveying the N. T. Interest has been good and our knowledge is broadening.
 Recently I have spoken at Frederick, Tulsa and Duncan, Oklahoma; Lebanon, Mo.; and Pontiac and Flint, Mich.
 It was good to be with each of these congregations and especially to visit in Michigan.
 Hearts rejoiced at Pontiac as two young girls were baptized into Christ.
 I have a meeting scheduled with Huckleberry Lane, Abilene, Tex.
 June 7-16.
 If you have friends or relatives in the Arlington area, let us know and we will contact them concerning the church.
 Pray for the work here.